-If you sell on Amazon FBA, you have sales tax nexus in states where your products are stored for resale.
-(This is with the exception of Virginia, which issued a letter ruling last year stating that 3rd party fulfillment services where the only relationship to the state involves storing goods in a warehouse does not create sales tax nexus.)
+This is with the exception of Virginia, which issued a letter ruling last year stating that third-party fulfillment services where the only relationship to the state involves storing goods in a warehouse does not create sales tax nexus.

 If you have sales tax nexus in a state, your next step is to…